Imaging-PHD

 Empowering data reuse and reproducibility through microscopy-community-defined Persistent Hardware Descriptors

-The Persistent Identification of Instruments supports FAIR principles
+The Persistent Identification of Instruments Supports FAIR Principles

 Imaging-PHD provides PIDs for Instruments and Hardware Descriptors